Prateek-K-B/zerodha-full-stack-stock-trading-platform/README.md

 A full-stack stock trading & portfolio monitoring platform inspired by real-world trading applications like Zerodha.
 Built using the MERN stack, this project demonstrates end-to-end frontend + backend integration, secure APIs, database modeling, and a modern trading dashboard UI.
-This project is designed to be resume-ready and showcases practical full-stack development skills 🚀
+This project is designed to be resume-ready and showcases practical full-stack development skills.🚀

 ---